austinPatel/DiwaliSaleCampaign/README.md

 ## In this Project you will be seen the robust application, follows best practices code standard which makes the code more maintainable and testable.
 For Example

-<p>Dependency injection- Allows for better separation of concerns and makes the code more maintainable and testable.</p>
+<p>`Dependency injection`- Allows for better separation of concerns and makes the code more maintainable and testable.</p>
-<p>Services Class - that contains the business logic for processing the products and determining the discounted and payable items.</p>
+<p>`Services Class` - that contains the business logic for processing the products and determining the discounted and payable items.</p>
-<p>Product Controller -The ProductController uses dependency injection to get an instance of the ProductService.</p>
+<p>`Product Controller` -The ProductController uses dependency injection to get an instance of the ProductService.</p>
-<p>Repository Pattern - Follow the repository pattern to organized and maintained through the seperating the data access layer from Business logic e.g
+<p>`Repository Pattern` - Follow the repository pattern to organized and maintained through the seperating the data access layer from Business logic e.g
-UserRepository class - which is for the User registration and login.</p>
+`UserRepository class` - which is for the User registration and login.</p>

-<p>Create User Request - For the Better Validation rules defined in single places of user request class and make customized validation as well.</p>
+<p>`Create User Request` - For the Better Validation rules defined in single places of user request class and make customized validation as well.</p>

-Install the Laravel Passport for better used of Oauth 2 server implementation for the application Authentication and Authorization that while required secure communication with third party application.
+<p>Install the Laravel Passport for better used of Oauth 2 server implementation for the application Authentication and Authorization that while required secure communication with third party application.</p>

 ## To setup the project, follow the below steps.